deliveryhero/pipeline/README.md

     in <-chan interface{},
 ) <-chan interface{}`

-ProcessBatchConcurrently fans the in channel out to multple batch Processors running concurrently, then it fans the out channles of the batch Processors back into a single out chan
+ProcessBatchConcurrently fans the in channel out to multiple batch Processors running concurrently, then it fans the out channels of the batch Processors back into a single out chan

 ### func [ProcessConcurrently](/process_concurrently.go#L10)

 `func ProcessConcurrently(ctx context.Context, concurrently int, p Processor, in <-chan interface{}) <-chan interface{}`

-ProcessConcurrently fans the in channel out to multple Processors running concurrently, then it fans the out channles of the Processors back into a single out chan
+ProcessConcurrently fans the in channel out to multiple Processors running concurrently, then it fans the out channels of the Processors back into a single out chan

 ### func [Split](/split.go#L5)

 `func Split(in <-chan interface{}) <-chan interface{}`

-Split takes an interface from Collect and splits it back out into individual elements Useful for batch processing pipelines (`intput chan -> Collect -> Process -> Split -> Cancel -> output chan`).
+Split takes an interface from Collect and splits it back out into individual elements Useful for batch processing pipelines (`input chan -> Collect -> Process -> Split -> Cancel -> output chan`).

 ---
 Readme created from Go doc with [goreadme](https://github.com/posener/goreadme)